-A delicious cinnamon bread pudding recipe, topped with creamy Creme Anglaise sauce.
+A delicious, warm cinnamon bread pudding, topped with a creamy Crème Anglaise sauce.
+Pure comfort food!

-What better way to use up bread that’s past it’s prime than to bake it up into a bread pudding?
+What better way to use up stale bread than to bake it up into a bread pudding!
 This particular bread pudding is made from the last bit of my Cinnamon Crunch Skillet Bread from last weekend, so it already had the cinnamon crunch topping on it.

 But don’t worry if you don’t happen to have some leftover cinnamon crunch bread around.
 I’ve got you covered.
 You can make this bread pudding with any stale bread and simply sprinkle some cinnamon crunch mixture on top before baking.
 Start with a cinnamon bread (or left-over cinnamon rolls), a challah, brioche or just a plain bread, as long as it’s slightly stale and preferably not pre-sliced, so you can cut your own bread chunks.

 Ingredients and Substitutions